ashlingam/patient-cost-checker/README.md

 ## Demo personas

-Use the switcher in the dark bar to change insurance situations.
+In the [live demo](https://patient-cost-checker.vercel.app), use the switcher in the dark bar to change insurance situations.
 Each persona exercises different estimate mechanics:

-1. **HDHP, deductible not met** — patient pays the full negotiated rate; the estimate range spans two candidate billing codes.
+1. **HDHP, deductible not met:** patient pays the full negotiated rate; the estimate range spans two candidate billing codes.
-2. **PPO, deductible met** — coinsurance math on the negotiated rate.
+2. **PPO, deductible met:** coinsurance math on the negotiated rate.
-3. **HMO, specialist copay** — flat copay; the payer omits deductible accumulators, so confidence downgrades to Medium.
+3. **HMO, specialist copay:** flat copay; the payer omits deductible accumulators, so confidence downgrades to Medium.

 The third provider in search results has no published rate data, demonstrating